-Residents from Palestine
+Residents from Denmark

 Acting as subject, artist, and muse, Martine Gutierrez transforms physical space and the composed self to investigate personal and collective identity.
 Interested in gender and relationship fluidity, she employs diverse narratives of intimacy, heritage and feminine ideology.
 Gutierrez uses a variety of mixed media that fuses dance, photography, video, set and costume design to fabricate imagined narratives.
 She pursues genuine, non-ironic representations of pop-cultural tropes such as the ‘pop star’ or ‘super model’, as she casts herself in these roles.
 Affirming LGBTQ beauty in the Latin community, Gutierrez works against the historic representation of trans and gay artists represented as ‘other’.

 Gutierrez (born 1989) received her Current and recent exhibitions include her first solo museum exhibition at Contemporary Art Museum Raleigh, North Carolina; Disturbing Innocence, The FLAG Art Foundation, New York; and About Face: Self-Portraiture in Contemporary Art, Hood Museum of Art, Dartmouth College, Hanover.
 Her work has been acquired by the Hood Museum of Art for their permanent collection.
 Gutierrez is also a published musician and producer.
 She is represented by RYAN LEE Gallery in New York.

 Residents from United States